-After water flushing, water circulation shall be established in the cleaning loop and pressurized to a maximum pressure of Circulation Pump.
-Leak shall be rectified if any.
+After water flushing, water circulation shall be established in the cleaning loop and pressurized to the maximum pressure of the Circulation Pump.
+Leaks shall be rectified if any.

-- Establishing water circulation, steam shall be introduced into the cleaning system from the existing steam line.
+- To establish water circulation, steam shall be introduced into the cleaning system from the existing steam line.